 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

+Include: \ 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

+\ only loans made to students who borrowed

+while enrolled at your institution.

+Exclude: \ students who transferred in.

+- \ money borrowed at other institutions.

+- \ parent loans

+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+\ co-signed loans.

-Include: 2016 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. only loans made to students who borrowed while enrolled at your institution. co-signed loans.
-Exclude: students who transferred in. money borrowed at other institutions. parent loans students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution

-Common Data Set 2016-2017
+H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed

+H5

-14 Provide the number of students in the 2015 undergra institution as first-time students and received a backer and June 30, 2015.
-Exclude students who transferred olor's degree betwe een July 1, 2014 15 Number and percent of students in class (defined in h non-federal, and any loan sources, and the average (593 15 Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans. borrowca (literest 170) ψ1) b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional Ioan programs. d) State Ioan programs. e) Private alternative loans made by a bank or lender.
+Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+466 65.00% \$28,897 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+448 63.00% \$25,769 c) Institutional loan programs.
+0 0.00% \$0 d) State loan programs.
+66 9.00% \$20,571 e) Private alternative loans made by a bank or lender.
+40 6.00% \$14,090